homeresume

 });

-Seeder is a type of migration, seeders are handled with the following scripts for generation, running, and reverting.
+Seeder is a type of migration.
+Seeders are handled with the following scripts for creation, running, and reverting.

 // package.json